sudarshan2401/tp/docs/DeveloperGuide.md

      * Missing class index: `markall /c`
      * Class index larger than class list: `markall /c 100`

+### Marking all students in a class absent

+1. Marks all students absent for the current class.

+  1. Prerequisites: List all classes using the `list` command.
+The first class has multiple students.

+  2. Test case: `unmarkall /c 1`<br>
+     Expected: Marks all the students in the first class of EduTrack absent where display under `Present` changes to `N`.
+Displays the student list of the class that is marked absent.

+  3. Some invalid test cases to try (Error details shown):<br>
+  * Missing `/c` prefix: `unmarkall 1`
+  * Missing class index: `unmarkall /c`
+  * Class index larger than class list: `unmarkall /c 100`

 ### Help

 1. Showing the help window that contains a link to the User Guide.<br>